SemanticLab/semanticlab.github.io/howto/wikibase_basic.md

 ### Step 1
 ### Setting up server.

 We are using Digitalocean.com for this tutorial.
-If you want to use it you need to setup an account: https://www.digitalocean.com/
+If you want to use it you need to setup an account: [Digital Ocean](https://www.digitalocean.com/)

 Create a new droplet with the green Create button